KikodaCode/kikoda-cdk-constructs/API.md

 ```

 - *Type:* boolean
+- *Default:* no manual approval step added.

 Add a manual approval step when deploying this stage.

 ---

 ### WebsiteProps <a name="WebsiteProps" id="@kikoda/cdk-constructs.WebsiteProps"></a>

+Properties for the Website construct.

 #### Initializer <a name="Initializer" id="@kikoda/cdk-constructs.WebsiteProps.Initializer"></a>